 Scope

 The intended scope of this document is to establish guiding principles and best practices at the programmatic level for all participants in the Rendezvous and Proximity Operations (RPO) and On-Orbit Servicing (OOS) industry.
-These principles and practices establish the broadest boundaries for behavior of participants in the RPO/OOS industry, and precede more detailed standards development.
+These principles and practices establish the broadest boundaries for behavior of participants in the RPO/OOS industry, and precede more detailed standards.
 In principle the standard also covers both robotic and Human Spaceflight (HSF) missions.
 If additional more specific requirements are needed for HSF these can be provided in the future.

 This standard is intended to apply to a broad array of RPO/OOS industry participants from spacecraft equipment manufacturers, spacecraft operators, service providers, developers of RPO/OOS simulation, planning and safety tools, and insurers.
 It is intended to help establish responsible norms of behavior for RPO and OOS that industry participants will achieve and to promote throughout the global industry.